-For me, I knew launching a tech start-up in one of the most exciting and rapidly changing industries would be an exciting prospect.
-I knew I was bound to make mistakes but also understood the importance of learning and developing from them.
+For me, I knew launching a tech start-up in one of the most rapidly changing industries would be an exciting prospect.
+I knew I was bound to make mistakes but also understood the importance of learning and developing from them. (more…)

 The inspiration to start a business can come anywhere at any time: in the pub, in the shower, in the supermarket, walking the dog.

 How many times has someone you know announced they’ve had a great business idea?
 And how many of those eureka moments ended up getting no further than a few notes on a napkin?

 Why was this?
 Too much hard work involved?
 Concerns over starting a business being too risky?
 Worries about it needing too much commitment?

 But those aren’t barriers to every business idea taking off; some ideas do make it from conceptualisation to conclusion.
 The difference?
 Dedication and passion.
 And perhaps necessity. (more…)

 If you’re a start-up, chances are you are going to have to get out there and tell people about your new venture.
 What you say, and how you say it, is a lot more important than you may realise.